rfbproto/rfbproto/rfbproto.rst

 ==================== ============= =====================================

 To craft this message, the client can ask the user about the target domain name or use the socket's destination address and port.
-If client was instructed to connect to a domain name instead of an IP address it must use the domain name.
-If destination is specified as an IP-address client can use the IP-address in the last resort.
-Along with domain name port can be specified in format ``domain:port``.
+``Virtual Host`` ``domain-name`` might be a domain name (optionally with a port), an IPv4 or IPv6 address (optionally with a port) or an arbitrary name the proxy is configured to know its meaning.
+Client must prefer a domain name over an IP address.

 Parsing rules of this field are not defined by this document.
-Using this information is implementation specific for proxy servers.
+Using this information is implementation/configuration specific for proxy servers.

-If the specified domain name is unknown, the proxy server continues with `SecurityResult`_ message of value ``failed``.
+If the specified domain name is unknown the authentication process will be failed.

 If proxy server can proceed with a specified domain name it will establish a new connection to the target VNC server and exchange with `ProtocolVersion`_ messages.
-At this point the proxy server must become a transparent TCP-proxy and never interfere with traffic in the established connection.
-So the next message that client receives must be a new security-types list but from server and without `Virtual Host` security-type at this time.
+At this point the proxy server must become a transparent and never interfere with traffic in the established connection.
+So the next message that client receives must be a new security-types list but from destination server and without `Virtual Host` security-type at this time.

 From this point communication continues normally between the server and